beaukinstler/fswd-item-catelog2-with-pg/README.md

 This is a sample project for Udacity's "Programming Foundations" course, and the Full Stack Web Dev nano-degree.

 In this project, we've built upon the earlier project for a catalog app.
-The intial project's intent was not to have an entirely production ready application, but to demonstrate some of the core concepts of authentication, access control, and CRUD operations on a database.
+The initial project's intent was not to have an entirely production ready application, but to demonstrate some of the core concepts of authentication, access control, and CRUD operations on a database.

 This enhancement has changed the application to use PostgreSQL, running on a web server on the internet, secured in order